 The writer Walter Kempowski was born in Rostock in 1929 and died in 2007.
 He mainly became famous for his series of novels known as the "German chronicles" (Deutsche Chroniken), which are strongly autobiographically influenced.
 He is regarded one of the most important authors of contemporary German literature.

 The Kempowski-Archive is a remarkable collection interesting to those interested in history and

 literature alike.
 It is also the home of Kempowski's extensive Mecklenburg-Library.
 The books collected

 here were all used for research purposes and background knowledge for his novels.

 Otto Lilienthal (1848-1896) was convinced that one day he would be able to fly.
 At a very young age, he and his brother started flight experiments.
 He invented and constructed various gliders.
 In 1893 one of his designs took him an incredible 250 metres through the air.

 The 100th anniversary of flying was celebrated in 1991.
 On this occasion Lilienthal's hometown

 Anklam opened a museum in his honour.
 It tells the story of human aviation from the very beginnings of

 wanting to fly to eventually being able to be airborne.

 In the museum 14 of Lilienthal's constructions are exhibited, amongst them the very first ever serial plane production in the history of mankind.

 In the 1890s Hugo Eckener (1868-1954) worked as a journalist for the "Frankfurter Zeitung" and was a great fan of Graf Zeppelin.
 When Zeppelin was looking for an expert in public relations in 1908, Eckener was his man.

 He was also one of the co-founders of the German Airship Corporation (DELAG).
 From 1911 onwards he

 was head of pilot training of the company.
 Eckener himself completed more than 2,000 flights.
 On

 11st August 1912 he travelled by the airship "Hansa" to pay a visit to his hometown of

 in a Zeppelin LZ 126.
 He was the third to accomplish this after a British plane and the British

 In tribute to his work and achievements, the cities of New York and Flensburg awarded Eckener honorary citizenship.

-in German onlyBoltenhagen · Eckernförde · Fehmarn · Fischland-Darß-Zingst · Flensburg · Glücksburg · Graal-Müritz · Grömitz · Großenbrode · Heiligendamm · Hohwacht · Kellenhusen · Kiel · Kühlungsborn · Lübeck · Poel · Rerik · Rostock · Rügen · Scharbeutz · Stralsund · Timmendorfer Strand · Travemünde · Ueckermünde · Usedom · Warnemünde · Wismar
+in German onlyBoltenhagen · Eckernförde · Fehmarn · Fischland-Darß-Zingst · Flensburg · Glücksburg · Graal-Müritz · Grömitz · Großenbrode · Hohwacht · Kellenhusen · Kiel · Kühlungsborn · Lübeck · Poel · Rerik · Rostock · Rügen · Scharbeutz · Stralsund · Timmendorfer Strand · Travemünde · Ueckermünde · Usedom · Warnemünde · Wismar